A Twist in the Tale (short story collection): "Colonel Bullfrog"

 In 1943, Colonel Moore is the senior Allied officer in a Japanese prisoner-of-war camp in Malaya.
 Defying illness, starvation and maltreatment, he succeeds in keeping the spirit up by morning prayers and sports competitions.
-This earns him respect from his counterpart, Major Sakata, who compares Moore to the “British Bullfrog”.
+This earns him respect from his counterpart, Major Sakata, who compares Moore to the "British Bullfrog".
 While some of the Japanese staff treat their prisoners badly, the Major and a pair of NCOs behave as gentlemen.
 When the war is over, Colonel Moore is ordered to participate in the Allied war tribunal in Tokyo.
 Whereas the presiding American General advocates the death penalty for almost all Japanese military, the Colonel stands up to him and has many death sentences commuted to imprisonment, including his acquaintance Major Sakata.
 Having returned to England eventually, Richard Moore soon leaves the Army and becomes a parish priest, deeply content with his new task.

 Some ten years later, Richard Moore's service in the small parish church is honoured by an unusual visitor.
 Mr Sakata has been set free and started working at an electronics company, as does one of his former NCOs, Corporal Sushi.
 They hold their former prisoner and saviour in the highest respect, Sakata assures Moore.
 The two of them keep corresponding through the years while their respective careers progress.
 In the 1970s, Ari Sakata rises to management and The Very Reverend Richard Moore becomes Dean of Lincoln Cathedral.
 When they touch on the topic of the cathedral roof which is in urgent need of repairs, the Dean need not wait long for a £10,000 cheque from Japan.
 They meet again in 1979, when Richard Moore becomes bishop of Taunton and Ari Sakata is managing director of the largest electronics company in Japan.
 A casual remark on the state of the church roof leads to another cheque which will cover the maintenance costs for a whole year.
 Regular donations help Bishop Moore but also embarrass him, so he avoids describing his needs and lamenting his dwindling health.

 1988 is designated as an appeal year to raise three million pounds for repairs on the cathedral.
-But in August 1987, Bishop Moore dies all of a sudden.
+But in August 1987, Bishop Moore dies suddenly.
 Among the numerous mourners in his memorial service, there are some elderly Japanese gentlemen including the chairman and president of the largest electronics company in the world.
 When they are met by the Archbishop of Canterbury, Chairman Sakata steps forward.
 However, he refuses all personal thanks for the donations to Richard Moore, referring to his president instead.
-This gentleman surprises the archbishop with another cheque for the full three millions the cathedral needs.
-Asked for the reasons of his generosity, the president explains that he is trying to repay an act of honour and that Richard Moore might probably remember him as the inconspicuous corporal of forty years ago.
+This gentleman surprises the archbishop with another cheque for the full three million the cathedral needs.
+Asked for the reasons for his generosity, the president explains that he is trying to repay an act of honour and that Richard Moore might probably remember him as the inconspicuous corporal of forty years ago.